List of His Dark Materials and The Book of Dust characters: Ma Costa

 Ma Costa is a Gyptian woman whose son, Billy Costa, is abducted by the "Gobblers" early in Northern Lights.
 A year before the beginning of the book, Lyra and her friends had "hijacked" her family's boat and sailed it to Abingdon, the next town downriver.
 In spite of this, Ma Costa rescues Lyra and takes her to John Faa.

 When Lyra is hiding with the Gyptians, she discovers that Ma Costa had in fact nursed her, when she was a baby.
 Ma Costa's dæmon is a hawk.

-Anne-Marie Duff plays the character in the His Dark Materials TV series. and Jill Shilling voiced her in the audiobooks of Northern Lights.
+Jill Shilling voiced her in the audiobooks of Northern Lights and in the 2003 BBC Radio dramatisation she is voiced by Ann Beach.
+In the film The Golden Compass, Ma is played by Clare Higgins, while Anne-Marie Duff plays the character in the His Dark Materials TV series.

 Bernie Johansen

 A minor character whose dæmon has the rare quality of being the same gender as himself.
 Half-gyptian, he was tasked with watching Lyra for Lord Faa while working as a pastry chef at Jordan College.